-Admission to the shows is free.
-Members of the church are underwriting all costs of the show, so 100% of donations collected will go directly to the Banner Elk Volunteer Fire Department.
-They will pass the boot during intermission at each performance.
-The goal is to raise $5000 for new rescue equipment and supplies used to save injured people and animals.
+Admission to the shows was free.
+Members of the church paid all costs of the show, so 100% of donations collected went directly to the Banner Elk Volunteer Fire Department.

 “Our volunteer firemen are an indispensable part of our community,” says Nina.
 “We wanted to thank these heroes for their dedication, time and service to our community.
 What would we do without them?
 We feel it is important to give them the tools they need to do their job and do it well.
 What could be more important than saving lives in our beautiful town!”